c5phan/InlineImage-Refresher/README.md

 1. Personalizing the Script Code and Master Sheet

 Create a Master Sheet to hold your images.
 You will update the sheet images whenever needed and the script will use the one in the sheet.
-The format of the sheet must have Column C holding the fileID of the image (assuming it is within Google Drive) and D will be the alt-text for the script to look for.
+The format of the sheet must have Column C holding the fileID of the image (assuming it is within Google Drive) and Column D will be the alt-text for the script to look for.
 The Alt Text must be unique as it is how the script will identify which image to use and replace.
+I have my sheet set up so A is a thumbnail of the image and B is the URL for easy management purposes.

-For the script, replace the placeholder sheet URL with the share link to the sheet you want it to retriever from.
-You want to also deploy the script as a library (this will give you a Script ID that will be needed later on for set up).
+For the script (AutomatedImageRefresher), add it as an appscript titled AutomatedImageRefresher in your drive.
+Then, replace the placeholder sheet URL in the code with the share link to the sheet you want it to retriever from.
+You must deploy the script as a library (this will give you a Script ID that will be needed later on for set up).

-3. Adding the Image to the Master Sheet
+3. Adding Images to the Master Sheet

 Add the image you want to be refreshed over time to the master sheet.
 This is what you will update with the new image whenever needed.
 The most important columns are the FileID and ALT Text (the script needs these two cells to update the image)